yak1ex/tinymp/README.md

 Motivation
 ----------

-I love C++, so that I always use C++ for competitive programming with only quite few exception.
+I love C++, so that I always use C++ for competitive programming, with only quite few exception.
 [GCJ2019 Qualification Round Problem C: Cryptopangrams](https://codingcompetitions.withgoogle.com/codejam/round/0000000000051705/000000000008830b) is such an exception because it requires multi-precision arithmetic.
-It triggers development of this class and the problem can be solved by this.
+It triggers development of this class and it can solve the problem.

 Usage
 -----

-Major interger operations are implemented so that you can basically use this class for drop-in-replacement of integer types.
+Major interger operations are implemented so that you can basically use this class as drop-in-replacement of integer types, embedding content of `tinymp.cpp` into your souce.
+Please refer to `gcj2019qr_c.cpp` and `tinymp_test.cpp`.
 Implemented operations are as follows:

 - Unary arithmetic operators(+, -)
 - Additional destructive sign change(flip_)